menoua/task-runner/README.md

 # neurotask

-Task creation toolbox for (auditory) neuroscience research
+A Rust-based cross-platform task creation toolbox for (auditory) neuroscience research.

+Highly experimental.
+Use at your own risk.